costinchelu/DOCS/Elements/Spring.md

 ## Out of the box bean scopes (singleton, prototype, request, session, global session)

-There are five scopes defined for Spring Beans.
+Scopes defined for Spring Beans:

 - **singleton** – Only one instance of the bean will be created for each container.
 This is the default scope for the spring beans.
 While using this scope, make sure bean doesn’t have shared instance variables otherwise it might lead to data inconsistency issues.

 - **prototype** – A new instance will be created every time the bean is requested.

+Web-Aware ApplicationContext bean scopes:

 - **request** – This is same as prototype scope, however it’s meant to be used for web applications.
 A new instance of the bean will be created for each HTTP request.